 Paragraph 1.
 We are in almost complete agreement, Fountain was not a “collaborative exchange” with Marcel Duchamp.

 Paragraph 2.
 The next two paragraphs are a mass of misunderstandings.
-So we will try to explain certain aspects of this matter, not least to ourselves, although some of Spalding’s arguments are beyond our understanding.
+So we will try to untangle certain aspects of this matter, not least for our own benefit, because some of Spalding’s arguments are beyond our comprehension.

 — “Duchamp’s Urinal is not, really, a work of art at all because it cannot be seen.”
-First of all, Duchamp never made a work of art called Urinal, the work is called Fountain and it was submitted under the pseudonym of Richard Mutt, as was confirmed by its submission label.
-Secondly, as was explained in Beatrice Wood’s article the whole point was to challenge what a work of art might be, and it is not up to Julian Spalding to decide that!
-Thirdly, what has the fact that “it cannot be seen” go to do with its validity?
-On the one hand it is a conceptual piece, so this is not a problem, on the other, are there not many works of art that cannot be seen?
-And anyway, we do not understand what point is being made here?
+First of all, Duchamp never made a work of art called Urinal, the work was called Fountain and it was submitted under the pseudonym of Richard Mutt, as was confirmed by its submission label.
+Secondly, as was explained in Beatrice Wood’s article, the whole point was to challenge what a work of art might be, and it is not up to Julian Spalding to decide that!
+Thirdly, what has the statement that “it cannot be seen” mean, and what has it got to do with its validity?
+We do not understand what point is being made here?

 —“Many people imagine … that Duchamp exhibited a urinal so visitors could piss in it and, by inference, piss on the rest.”
-Given how much has been written about Fountain, it is surprising that, so far as we know, no one has ever suggested this before!
-More to the point, Duchamp did not ever envisage doing this, so Spalding is criticising him for something that he himself seems to have invented?
+What people does he mean, and where’s the evidence?
+Given how much has been written about Fountain, it is surprising that, so far as we know, no one has ever suggested such a thing before!
+More to the point, Duchamp never envisaged exhibiting Fountain in this way, it was to be displayed on a plinth on its back, as it was photographed and as is made obvious by the orientation of the signature.
+Spalding is criticising Duchamp for something that he himself has invented.
 Which is odd.

 —“When people see Duchamp’s Urinal they are confused because it does not look like a urinal, not at least one can urinate in.”
-To reiterate, there is no such work as “Duchamp’s Urinal”, it is called Fountain.
+This completely contradicts what he has just said in the previous paragraph but, no matter, we press on… So, to reiterate, there is no such work as “Duchamp’s Urinal”, it is called Fountain.
 Secondly, haven’t we just been told that it is not a work of art because it cannot be seen, yet now people are seeing it?
-As for the “confusion”, this arises because Duchamp recontextualised a urinal so that it wasn’t functional, which is exactly what he did with many of the readymades (Bicycle wheel, Coat Rack etc), but Spalding doesn’t accept that this was a readymade… And the interpretation Spalding here attributes to the Baroness was not her’s, but Stieglitz’s and Norton’s, and to imply otherwise is more than a little dishonest, especially when the Baroness never once made the slightest comment about Fountain.
-Furthermore, this interpretation is not now the reason Fountain is considered important, but perhaps, like Gammel, he has not understood that?
+As for the “confusion”, this arises because Duchamp recontextualised a urinal so that it wasn’t functional, which is exactly what he did with many of the readymades (Bicycle wheel, Coat Rack etc), except that Spalding doesn’t accept that this was a readymade… And the interpretation Spalding here attributes to the Baroness was not her’s, but Stieglitz’s and Norton’s, and to imply otherwise is more than a little dishonest.
+Furthermore, and most importantly, this interpretation is not now the reason why Fountain is considered important, but perhaps, like Gammel, he has not, after all, understood that?

 Paras 4 and 5.
 Even Spalding himself seems unconvinced by his absurd pronouncements here!
 Bosch, Goya, Picasso, Freytag-Loringhoven.
 Is this really the new canon of Western art… ?
 One can over-egg a pudding.

-And again, whereas Gammell imagines a urinal to be scatological, for Spalding it now appears to be sexual, even “magisterially” sexual, when just previously it had been both Buddha and Madonna.
-Maybe a few more eggs won’t matter, because surely this must all be a joke? .
+And again, whereas Gammell imagines a urinal to be scatological (a rather disgusting thought), for Spalding it now appears to be sexual, even “magisterially” sexual, when moments previously it had been both Buddha and Madonna.
+Maybe a few more eggs won’t matter, because surely this must all be a joke?

-Paragraph 2.
-In fact Thompson failed to demonstrate that the handwriting was the Baroness’s in his previous letter.
-(Just as he has failed to demonstrate why she was submitting a supposedly militant feminist artwork under a pseudonym, let alone a male one.)
-That the label and the signature on Fountain are in different hands is irrelevant, Duchamp was disguising a pseudonymous submission.
-Hugnet’s attribution in 1932 was preceded by Picabia’s in 1919, and by another we have challenged Thompson to find (he too has not read our original text it seems).
-And according to Irene Gammel in the article Thompson is responding to, the Baroness herself referred to it twice in the early 1920s, in a painting and a poem, and both times in the context of Duchamp rather than herself.
+Finally, Hugnet’s attribution in 1932 was preceded by Picabia’s in 1919, and by another we have challenged Thompson to find (he too has not read our original text it seems).
+Furthermore, he also ignores the fact that, according to Irene Gammel, in the very article which he is supposedly responding to, the Baroness herself referred to Fountain twice in the early 1920s, in a painting and a poem, and both times in the context of Duchamp rather than herself, thus implying his authorship and not hers.

-We have no doubt that Spalding and Thompson will continue to peddle their absurd “theories” and those who do not want to check the facts because such a narrative conforms to their prejudices will continue to believe them.
+We have no doubt that Spalding and Thompson will continue to peddle their absurd “theories”, and that those who do not want to check the facts, because such a narrative conforms to their prejudices, will continue to believe them.

 Gammel’s position is more nuanced, but the central tenet of her version is not supported by any evidence so far as we can see, and to be taken seriously she really should produce some, Baudrillardian simulacra just will not suffice!

-To conclude we would like to suggest what we believe actually happened at the Independents Exhibition, and the reasons for it, and in doing so briefly to move from facts to speculation (albeit supported by the facts).
+To conclude, we would like to suggest what we believe actually happened at the Independents Exhibition, and the reasons for it, and in doing so briefly to move from facts to speculation (albeit supported by facts).

-When the Independents Exhibition was set up it was to be jury-free, and of course most of those on the committee did not consider it necessary to specify that submissions must consist of “art”, i.e. paintings, drawings, sculpture etc. It seems to us, however, that certain of the committee members, Duchamp, Roché, Arensberg, Covert, Demuth, etc., were well aware of what they were doing and had ensured such criteria were deliberately omitted in the hope that they would receive some much more outrageous submissions.
-Yet this did not happen, precisely because, before Fountain, it was conceptually impossible for anyone to do so.
-Fountain was the first, and on this depends its art historical importance.
+When the Independents Exhibition was set up it was to be jury-free, and naturally most of those on the committee did not consider it necessary to specify that submissions must consist of “art”, i.e. paintings, drawings, sculpture, etc. It seems to us, however, that certain of the committee members, or Duchamp at least, were well aware of what they were doing and had ensured such criteria were deliberately omitted in the hope that they would receive some much more outrageous submissions.
+Yet this did not happen, precisely because, before Fountain, it was impossible for anyone to think of doing so.
+Fountain was the first such object, and on this depends its art historical importance.
 And so, all of these avant-garde artists from around the world dutifully submitted their more or less conventional paintings and sculpture.
-A few days before the exhibition opened, Duchamp and a few of these friends had a discussion in which they reviewed the situation — after which he purchased and submitted Fountain.
-It was an act of last resort because it simply could not occur to anyone else to do such a thing.
-It seems, according to Norton, that Duchamp was genuinely angry when it was refused, since he was hoping for a furore in the press.
+A few days before the exhibition opened, Duchamp and a few of these friends had a discussion in which they reviewed this disappointing situation — after which he purchased and submitted Fountain.
+It was an act of last resort, undertaken because it simply had not occurred to anyone else to do such a thing.
+It seems, according to Norton, that Duchamp was genuinely angry when it was refused, since he was hoping for a furore in the press to match that of the Armory Show four years earlier.
 All he could do was resign and try to foment a scandal that way instead.
-He needed various things in order to do so, such as a photograph of Fountain, and he and his collaborators needed a “story”, both to make the newspapers bite and so as to avoid all and sundry discovering he was behind the affair, in which case there would be no newspaper story and no scandal.
+He needed two things in order to do so, firstly a press photograph of Fountain, and secondly he and his collaborators needed a “story”, both to make the newspapers bite, and so as to avoid all and sundry discovering he was behind the affair, in which case there would be no newspaper story and no scandal.
 In the event they had two, “the young lady” for friends, and for the Press: “the man from Philadelphia”.
 Despite the committee’s refusal to show it, Fountain eventually changed everything, even though no one realized it at the time.

 Dawn Ades and Alastair Brotchie